-Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventorymanagement and labeling solutions, including RF and RFID solutions, to the retail and apparel industry globally.
+Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the broad retail and apparel industries globally.
 There are three primary product lines: MAS, ALS and Meto.
 The MAS line focuses on electronic-article-surveillance ("EAS") systems, including hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
 ALS products are apparel labels and tags, some of which are RFID capable.
-Meto is a small separately branded Europe-centric product line, including hand-held pricing tools and labels and promotional in-store displays.
+Meto is a small, separately branded Europe-centric product line, including hand-held pricing tools and labels and promotional in-store displays.
 All MAS and ALS products are sold under the Checkpoint brand.

-Checkpoint is supported by 25 manufacturing facilities, ten distribution facilities and three product and software development centres globally.
+Checkpoint is supported by 23 manufacturing facilities, seven distribution facilities and three product and software development centres globally.
 Checkpoint is headquartered in the United States but uses its worldwide footprint to generate sales internationally.
 Checkpoint sells directly to retailers or apparel manufacturers and competes with other global retail labeling companies.